Dwolla/integration-examples/packages/finicity-token-exchange/README.md

 ## Using Finicity Connect

 When using Finicity Connect in a development environment, you may search for FinBank and enter *profile_09* for both the username and password.
-For more information, please [see step 3.3 on Finicity's website](https://docs.finicity.com/#welcome-your-first-customer).
+For more information, please [see bank account profiles on Finicity's website](https://developer.mastercard.com/open-banking-us/documentation/test-the-apis/#bank-account-profiles).